taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 ### Configuration and running methods

-taosBenchmark supports two configuration methods: [command line arguments](# command line arguments detailed) and [JSON configuration file](# configuration file arguments detailed).
-These two methods are mutually exclusive, and with only one command line parameter, users can use `-f <json file>` to specify a configuration file when using a configuration file.
+taosBenchmark supports two configuration methods: [Command-line arguments](#Command-line arguments in detailed) and [JSON configuration file](#Configuration file arguments in detailed).
+These two methods are mutually exclusive, and with only one command-line parameter, users can use `-f <json file>` to specify a configuration file when using a configuration file.
 When running taosBenchmark with command-line arguments and controlling its behavior, users should use other parameters for configuration rather than `-f` parameter.
 In addition, taosBenchmark offers a special way of running without parameters.

 taosBenchmark supports complete performance testing of TDengine. taosBenchmark supports the TDengine functions in three categories: write, query, and subscribe.
 These three functions are mutually exclusive, and users can select only one of them each time taosBenchmark runs.
-It is important to note that the type of functionality to be tested is not configurable when using the command line configuration method, which can only test writing performance.
+It is important to note that the type of functionality to be tested is not configurable when using the command-line configuration method, which can only test writing performance.
 To test the query and subscription performance of the TDengine, you must use the configuration file method and specify the function type to test via the parameter `filetype` in the configuration file.

 **Make sure that the TDengine cluster is running correctly before running taosBenchmark. **